wanyaland/school-payments/ARGOCD_SETUP.md

 ### 4. Application Routing

-The school-payments application is configured with an Ingress for external access at `northgreen.ac.ug`.
-The ArgoCD UI is accessible at `argocd.northgreen.ac.ug`.
+The school-payments application is configured with an Ingress for external access at `staging.tngsops.com`.
+The ArgoCD UI is accessible at `argocd.staging.tngsops.com`.

 ## Environment-Specific Setup